Principle 1: EAI should have governance, ethics, and security built-in from inception.

 Principle 14: Incentivize accuracy and improvement with knowledge capital.

 Rationale: Data intelligence within the system allows more accurate financial and psychological rewards with digital currency, which can serve to guide organizational and individual behavior.

 Implications: Organizations that fail to recognize and reward top performers tend to lose them to competitors.

 Rationale: “The species that survives is the one that is able best to adapt and adjust to the changing environment in which it finds itself.” – Charles Darwin, The Origin of Species.

 Implications: The pace of change appears to be accelerating.
 Organizational cultures that master AI systems for continuous adaptation are most likely to thrive in the future.

 What is the end goal of EAI?

-The goal for EAI at KYield is to achieve a continuously adaptive learning organization (CALO) for our customers through the adoption and operation of the KYield OS, which is a distributed AI operating system that performs semi-autonomously across the enterprise, providing augmentation and rapid learning in a continuous loop.
+The goal for EAI at KYield is to achieve a continuously adaptive learning organization (CALO) for our customers through the adoption and operation of the KOS, which is a distributed AI operating system that performs semi-autonomously across the enterprise, providing augmentation and rapid learning in a continuous loop.
 The system is administered with modules for each entity through a natural language interface (NLP).
 Embedded functions include governance, prevention of crises, multiple proprietary security methods, and enhanced productivity tailored to the mission, goals, and work products of each entity.